 You want one corner of the bag pulled down to have a place for the water to collect.
 You can use a small stone to hold this corner down, or you can tie the corner of the bag down to a stake in the ground.

 The sun causes the clear bag to heat up which will draw water from the leaves.
 This water will evaporate and then condense on the inside walls of the bag.
 With the corner of the bag held down lower than the rest of the bag, with the small rock or cordage, the drops of water condensing on the inside walls, will start to travel down the inside wall of the bag and accumulate in the lowered corner.
 The transpired water is now purified and ready to drink.

 If you take the bag off in order to retrieve the water, you must start all over again.
 So, one way to get the water out of the corner is to use a tube.
 You place this in the corner of the bag when you first set it up, and have it exit where you tie the bag to the limb.
 However, you must make sure that you seal this tube with a small plug, such as whittled from a piece of wood.

 I don't prefer this technique as the water often has debris, bugs, etc. in the water that accumulates in the corner.
 Therefore, we use another technique, whereby you just snip off the very corner of the bag (the corner that is lower for accumulating the water), and fill your container with the water.
 You then tie a tight knot in the corner and let the process continue.
 You can then filter the water through a bandana, coffee filter, etc., to eliminate debris.

-John also demonstrated the transpiration bag for a class when teaching in the Sierra Nevada mountains in California.
+John demonstrated the transpiration bag for a class when teaching at a Dirttime Event in the Sierra Nevada mountains in California.
 This was a desert environment and the water collection was about a quart in one day.

 If you enjoyed this article please support our efforts and check out our Products.